 In the last 90 days, 10 listings have been posted online, which means new availabilities are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
 About 170% of the listings in the Covina are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 Even though the median size is 2,600 sqft, there are still 0 new listings below 2,000 sqft.
 Most properties in this market are approximately 2 floors.
 Most buildings in this market were built in 1980 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Waste services is the dominant industry in this area.
-Commute by public transit is the most popular way to get to work amongst Covina occupants.
+Waste services is the dominant industry in this market.
+Commute by public transit is the most popular way to get to work amongst Covina folk.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.